comrados/yt2tg/README.md

 - `/download <YouTube URL>` - Download a video and send it to you or the configured channel
 - `/logs` - Get logs from the last 60 minutes (admin only)
 - `/tasks` - List currently running tasks (admin only)
+- `/checkcookies` - Check if YouTube cookies are valid and view cookie expiration information (admin only)

 ## Technical Details